josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/✈️_genocides_and_paedophiles.md

 ---

-## 🤫 IV.
-Testimony Containment
+## 🤫 Testimony Containment

 In both domains, survivor testimony can encounter:

 - high evidentiary thresholds,
 - procedural delay,
 - jurisdictional deflection,
 - credibility challenges.

 This is not necessarily conspiratorial.

 It reflects systems designed for adversarial proof standards and institutional defensibility.

-However, when testimony threatens concentrated power, procedural friction intensifies.
+However, when testimony threatens concentrated power, procedural friction can intensify.

 The cumulative effect resembles containment.

 ---

-## 🧿 V. The Exception Gradient
+## 🧿 The Exception Gradient

 Democratic systems rely on the principle that no actor is above the law.